logo

 Abstract

-This paper reports the outburst of Lago Greve, a large proglacial lake in Chilean Patagonia, between April and July 2020.
-The lake level dropped by 18.3 ± 1.2 m, and the area decreased by 14.5 ± 0.02 km², resulting in a total water discharge of 3.7 ± 0.2 km³.
-This is one of the largest glacial lake outbursts recorded during the satellite era.
-Satellite data suggest the collapse of a bump near the lake outlet triggered the event, initiating erosion of the outlet stream's bank and bed.
-Satellite gravimetry detected the event, though the mass change was inconsistent with the drained water mass.
-The study highlights the potential of satellite imagery, altimetry, photogrammetry, and gravimetry for observing lake outbursts.
+Glacial lakes are increasing in number and extent under a warming climate.
+Despite demand for lake monitoring and understanding outburst mechanisms, studies of large outburst events are sparse.
+Here we report an outburst of Lago Greve, a large proglacial lake in Chilean Patagonia.
+During the event in April-July 2020, the lake level dropped by 18.3 ± 1.2 m and the area decreased by 14.5 ± 0.02 km².
+The total water discharge was 3.7 ± 0.2 km³, which is one of the largest glacial lake outbursts ever reported in satellite era.
+Satellite data indicated the collapse of a bump near the lake outlet triggered the event, by initiating erosion of the bank and bed of the outlet stream.
+Satellite gravimetry captured a signal of the event, although the magnitude of the corresponding mass change was inconsistent with the drained water mass.
+Our study demonstrated the potential for observing lake outburst using satellite imagery, altimetry, photogrammetry, and gravimetry.

 Publisher